Split to Dubrovnik or Dubrovnik to Split

-Dubrovnik is the most popular tourist destination in Croatia – often because it is a top destination, tourists who know little about Croatia think that Dubrovnik is the capital but actually the capital of Croatia is Zagreb.
+Old town Dubrovnik is the most popular tourist destination in Croatia.
+Often because it is a top destination, tourists who know little about Croatia think that Dubrovnik is the capital.
+But actually the capital of Croatia is Zagreb.

 Dubrovnik is a small town with only 50 000 inhabitants, however, more than one million tourists visit it every year.

-When it comes to traffic, Split is still the most important hub.
-It is the centre of sea, road, railway and air transport.
+It is the center of sea, road, railway and air transport.
 City port records steady growth in passenger numbers and with a turnover of nearly 5 million passengers it is the third Mediterranean port (after Naples and Piraeus).

-The city`s origin is associated with the construction of Diocletian’s palace from 295 to 305.
+The city`s origin is associated with the construction of Diocletian’s palace from 295 to 305 A.D.

 The biggest attraction of the city is Diocletian’s palace.

-1. Unfortunately there is no railway line that connects these two towns – therefore taking the train is out of question.
+Unfortunately there is no railway line that connects Split and Dubrovnik – therefore taking the train is out of question.

-Alternative to train is certainly the bus – and in most cases, when we talk about the coastal part of Croatia, it is the first choice of travellers who do not want to spend a lot of money on transport.
+Alternative to train is certainly the bus.
+In most cases, when we talk about the coastal part of Croatia, it is the first choice of travelers who do not want to spend a lot of money on transport.

-Travelling by bus takes about 4.5 – 5 hours, but it largely depends on the day of the week, for example if you travel in high season (July and August) and especially on weekends, journey can last up to 7 hours.
+Traveling by bus takes about 4.5 – 5 hours, but it largely depends on the day of the week.
+For example if you travel in high season (July and August) and especially on weekends, journey can last up to 7 hours.

 One of the reasons for this is that you have to cross the Croatian-Bosnian border twice!

 Let me explain: on its route the bus passes through the so-called Neum corridor, which belongs to Bosnia and Herzegovina.
-This is a small corridor of only 15km but the problem is that you are required to go through police and customs control twice.
+This is a small corridor of only 15km.
+The problem is that you are required to go through police and customs control twice.

-When travelling by bus, this control is regularly done while when you go by car sometimes they do not even check the documents.
+When traveling by bus, this control is regularly done while when you go by car sometimes they do not even check the documents.

-Calculation of rates for a group of 8 passengers (if you are travelling from Split airport to Dubrovnik):
+Calculation of rates for a group of 8 passengers (if you are traveling from Split airport to Dubrovnik):

-If you take a private transfer (door to door service) from Split airport to Dubrovnik the price is 250 euros.
+On the other hand, if you take a private transfer from Split airport to Dubrovnik the price is 340 euros.

 for details, contact us here

 For those who like to drive through unfamiliar routes by themselves this is certainly the best choice.
 However, if you do not plan to rent a car for more days and your plan is just to go from Split to Dubrovnik, you must know that the cost of the car rental (in high season) and the cost of fuel will be as high as the cost of a private transfer.
-I would recommend this to people who plan to spend at least 5-6 days in Croatia and see various attractions but it is certainly not a good choice for those who need only a transfer from point A to point B.
+I would recommend this to people who plan to spend at least 5-6 days in Croatia.
+This is certainly not a good choice for those who need only a transfer from point A to point B.

-Currently (February 2017) there is no ferry line (for vehicles and passengers) between Split and Dubrovnik.
+Currently there is no ferry line (for vehicles and passengers) between Split and Dubrovnik.
 The route of the coastal line used to be Rijeka-Split-Dubrovnik but a few years ago it was cancelled due to unprofitability.
-Currently, there is a rumour that the coastal line could be introduced again in season 2017.
+Currently, there is a rumor that the coastal line could be introduced again.
 If that happens you will be properly informed on this website.

 For those of you who think that this is a good option for casual tour of the islands, I have to disappoint you because this type of vessel (catamaran) is not similar to ferry where you can walk along the open decks, catamaran is something like a bus on the water with blurred windows.

-I’m sure many of you would choose a plane trip from Split to Dubrovnik, but unfortunately it seems that this route is not profitable, therefore, there are no daily flights.
+I’m sure many of you would choose a plane trip from Split to Dubrovnik.
+Unfortunately it seems that this route is not profitable, therefore, there are no daily flights.
 There are flights on certain days but for more information please visit Croatia Airlines website.

 Different travel agencies usually offer these two options: